 Some of the most popular open-source libraries for machine learning include:

 Scikit-learn is a popular Python library and a great option for those who are just starting out with machine learning.
 Why?
 It’s easy to use, robust, and very well documented.
 You can use this library for tasks such as classification, clustering, and regression, among others.

 Developed by Facebook, PyTorch is an open source machine learning library based on the Torch library with a focus on deep learning.
 It’s used for computer vision and natural language processing, and is much better at debugging than some of its competitors.
 If you want to start out with PyTorch, there are easy-to-follow tutorials for both beginners and advanced coders.
 Known for its flexibility and speed, it’s ideal if you need a quick solution.

 Launched over a decade ago (and acquired by Google in 2017), Kaggle has a learning-by-doing philosophy, and it’s renowned for its competitions in which participants create models to solve real problems.
 Check out this online machine learning course in Python, which will have you building your first model in next to no time.

 The Natural Language Toolkit (NLTK) is possibly the best known Python library for working with natural language processing.
 It can be used for keyword search, tokenization and classification, voice recognition and more.
 With a heavy focus on research and education, you’ll find plenty of resources, including data sets, pre-trained models, and a textbook to help you get started.

-Monkeylearn, for example, is an easy-to-use platform that allows you to create machine learning models to perform text analysis tasks such as topic classification, sentiment analysis, keyword extraction, and more.
+Monkeylearn is an easy-to-use SaaS platform that allows you to create machine learning models to perform text analysis tasks like topic classification, sentiment analysis, keyword extraction, and more.

 Automate business processes and save hours of manual data processing.